tardate/LittleArduinoProjects/ESP8266/YouTubeFootSwitch/README.md

 ## Notes

-YouTube can be a brilliant place to learn something new, esqpecially in the realm of musical/dance performance and technique.
+YouTube can be a brilliant place to learn new tricks, especially in the realm of musical/dance performance and technique.
-But if you are learning something like guitar, controlling YouTube playback can be a pain because we don't have three hands!
+But if we are learning something like guitar, controlling YouTube playback can be a pain because we don't have three hands!

 Hence the idea for a foot switch - allowing stop/start, skip and loop control by foot.